callmecavs/bricks.js/README.md

 Simply import Bricks, then instantiate it.

-It's recommended that you assign your Bricks instance to a variable.
+It's recommended that you **assign your Bricks instance to a variable**.
 Using your instance, you can enable the resize handler, bind callback handlers, and accommodate dynamically added elements.

 Parameters passed to the constructor are detailed below.